 Buying a car outright tends to be a more expensive option, so you may consider applying for a car finance deal.

-There are no legal restrictions on buying a car while on a DMP.
+There are no legal restrictions on buying a car while on a debt management plan.
 However, because the purpose of the agreement is to help you manage and reduce your outstanding debt, you will have to consult with your credit counselling agency before making an application to ensure that taking on new debt will not have a negative impact on your DMP.

 What car finance can be included in a DMP?